Sharks beat Canucks 4-2 to snap 6-game skid - WHIZ News

 Brandon Sutter nearly tied it in the closing seconds of the middle period but his deflection trickled just wide of the post right before the buzzer.

+“The whole group didn’t think we had a good first period but it was obvious we dominated the last two periods,” Canucks coach Travis Green said.
+“When you play that way and don’t win, you’re not going to be happy by any means.”

 NOTES: Sutter (groin) returned to the lineup for the first time since Dec.
-12. … Sharks D Marc-Edouard Vlasic played in his 1,000th career game, becoming the 17th defenseman to reach the milestone with one team. … San Jose D Brent Burns, who led the team with 83 points last season, has no points in his past 11 games.
+12. … Vlasic became the 17th defenseman to reach the 1,000-game milestone with one team. … San Jose D Brent Burns, who led the team with 83 points last season, has no points in his past 11 games.

 UP NEXT